Mvalentino92/Julia_Modules/README.md

 ## Julia Stuff:
 *Random functions and things I wrote in Julia*

+**Cgraph.jl:** Cleaned up the *CompGraph.jl* implementation a little and added in actually evaluating an expression with variables.
+Ran into a problem with things "6*-2", where the minus operator is treated as a negative.
+Had to replace that expression with "6*(0-2)".
+Goal is to take a computation graph and return the computation graph of the derivative for symbolic differentation.

 **CompGraph.jl:** Messing around with building Computation Graphs for evaluating expressions.
 Nothing crazy, just a POC.
 Might clean it up and add more functionality in the future.

 **DeviseSum.jl:** Given a target number n and a set of numbers N, this returns a sum of the numbers from N (repeats allowed) that result in n if possible.
 For instance n = 17, N = {2,5,7}.
 Solution = 2 + 5 + 5 + 5